google/gapid/BUILDING.md

 ### Install Android SDK
 * Unzip the [Android SDK](https://dl.google.com/android/repository/tools_r25.2.3-macosx.zip) to a directory of your choosing.
+  * Instead, if you have Homebrew, you can install via `brew install android-sdk` and the default installation location would be
+    `$HOMEBREW_PREFIX/opt/android-sdk`, where `$HOMEBREW_PREFIX` can be found using `brew config`.
 * Using `tools/android` download:
   * Android 5.0.1 (API 21)
     * SDK Platform